Conditions

 • An auditory brainstem implant that sends signals directly to the brain, allowing people to hear certain sounds and speech.

-Treatment for this form of NF depends on your child’s symptoms.
-Some children need surgery to remove tumors that cause pain or other problems because they are pressing on nerves or organs.
+If your child has schwannomatosis that is not NF2-related, treatment depends on their symptoms.
+Some children need surgery to remove tumors that cause pain or other problems because they press on nerves or organs.
 If tumors cannot be removed, your child’s team will focus on managing pain or other symptoms.

-At this time, no medicine is known to be effective in treating this form of NF.
+At this time, no medicine is known to be effective in treating types of schwannomatosis that are not NF2-related.
+We work with your child and family to best manage their symptoms.

 Contact Us